StingyAir/Simcha-leon-Popivker--Computer-Science-Associate-of-Arts-/README.md

 ### PasswordLogic.PNG is a flowchart that indicates that if a user inputs the incorrect password three times, the flowchart will output an "account locked" message

 ### Python.PNG represents the addition of two variables to produce and print a third variable.

+### SimchaFlowerClass.pdf is a file representing a blank class sheet for flowers